If you’ve ever whispered “please don’t split” while stirring a sauce, trust me — you’re not alone.

 This one shocked me!
 Pouring cold cream or stock into a hot pan can cause the sauce to seize or split.

-✨ Fix It: Let your ingredients come to room temperature first.
+✨ How to fix a sauce?
+Let your ingredients come to room temperature first.
 Or, add them slowly, whisking constantly to maintain a smooth texture.

 4. Not Whisking Properly 👩🍳🥄